eolybq/tsla_sentiment_prediction/readme.md

 **Unconventional data, uncoventional models**
 - Main programming language: Python

 - Project aims to extend Part 1 of this project.
 Extension lies in using python instead of R to make machine-learning models and their prediction evaluations.
 Then compare traditional time-series models and these models to get result of perfomance on financial data.
+At the moment there is Gradient Descent Linear Regression and Gradient Descend Logistic Regression done and LSTM planned.

 ## Tools used